John H. Cluver, AIA, LEED AP

 John has been an adjunct professor at Moore College of Art and Design, and has presented at the Traditional Building Conference on multiple occasions.
 In 2006 he volunteered to assist the National Trust for Historic Preservation in doing conditions assessments in New Orleans in the wake of Hurricane Katrina.
 He currently serves on the City of Philadelphia’s Historical Commission Architectural Advisory Committee, and was named Young Architect of the Year by the Philadelphia Chapter of the AIA.

 When not thinking about historic preservation, John spends his time rehabilitating his 1926 Foursquare house, which he affectionately calls “his hobby” in order to justify the time and money he spends on it.
-His interest in leadership, service, and education has combined with a long-standing enjoyment of camping and related activities and led to a position as Scoutmaster to two dozen teenage Scouts.
+His interest in leadership, service, and education in addition to a long-standing enjoyment of camping and related activities has led to a position as Scoutmaster to two dozen teenage Scouts.
 And, he will take any opportunity to tap into his inner travel agent and help family, friends, or complete strangers plan trips to Italy, which he counts as his favorite place on Earth for its unique combination of culture, geography, architecture, and food (and by food, he really means gelato).